rust-lang/rust/text/0000-panic-safe-slicing.md

 - Stay as is.
 - A previous version of this RFC introduced new `get_slice` etc methods rather than overloading `get` etc. This avoids the utility trait but is somewhat less ergonomic.
+- Instead of one trait amalgamating all of the required methods, we could have one trait per method.
+This would open a more reasonable door to stabilizing those traits, but adds quite a lot more surface area.
+Replacing an unstable `SliceIndex` trait with a collection would be backwards compatible.

 # Unresolved questions